-- 1. If you know your student is going to miss school, plan ahead. - Email attendance@theambroseschool.org for the Locust Grove Campus, northoffice@theambroseschool.org for the North Campus, or bridgeoffice@theambroseschool.org for the Bridge Campus. - b.
+1. If you know your student is going to miss school, plan ahead.

+Locust Grove: email attendance@theambroseschool.org North Campus: email northoffice@theambroseschool.org Bridge Campus: email bridgeoffice@theambroseschool.org

+- a.
 Email the instructor regarding your planned absence prior to the event and detail the days they will be gone.
-Please give the instructor at least three days to assemble their assignments (for school official trips, this step is not necessary). - c.
+Please give the instructor at least three days to assemble their assignments (for school official trips, this step is not necessary). - b.
 The students must turn in all assignments within the required time limit (48 hours for each day they missed).
 It may need to be turned in sooner if your student is nearing the end of the quarter or semester if they wish to avoid an incomplete on their report card.